irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_03-Identify_Influence/Lesson_Plan-Identify_Influence.md

 2. Group discussions and reviews to reinforce learning and share analytical strategies.
 3. Hands-on practice with analytical tools to build confidence and proficiency.

-### 4. AAR Guidance for this Lesson
+### 4. AAR Guidance for this Learning experience

-1. Conduct an After Action Review (AAR) immediately following the lesson to discuss what went well, what could be improved, and how the techniques learned can be applied in real-world scenarios.
+1. Conduct an After Action Review (AAR) immediately following the learning experience to discuss what went well, what could be improved, and how the techniques learned can be applied in real-world scenarios.
-2. Encourage students to provide feedback on the lesson and the effectiveness of the analytical tools used.
+2. Encourage students to provide feedback on the learning experience and the effectiveness of the analytical tools used.

-### Lesson Requirements
+### Learning experience Requirements

 #### Instructor Requirements

 An instructor must:

-1. Review the entire lesson plan thoroughly.
+1. Review the entire learning experience plan thoroughly.
 2. Be familiar with the SCAME framework and analytical tools.

 An instructor must attend the following training: